shams-nahid/My-Daily-AWS-Study/public/DB/04 Elastic Cache.md

 In most cases, it's better to use Redis.
 But should choice `Memcached` when,

 - Required the simplest model possible
-- Multithread or multi core supports
+- Multi-thread or multi core supports

 > Redis is not primarily designed for using the multi-cpu.